MosesSupposes/Purescript-By-Example/text/chapter11.md

      ```text
      > testParens ""
      true

      > testParens "(()(())())"
      true

      > testParens ")"
      false

      > testParens "(()()"
      false
      ```

-     _Hint_: you may like to use the `toCharArray` function from the `Data.String` module to turn the input string into an array of characters.
+     _Hint_: you may like to use the `toCharArray` function from the `Data.String.CodeUnits` module to turn the input string into an array of characters.

 ## The Reader Monad